stephenlb/webrtc-sdk/README.md

     // Initialize the Phone
-    // The phone number can by any string value var phone = PHONE({ number : '1234' });
+    // The phone number can by any string value

+    // ~Warning~ For simplicity this example excludes API Keys.
+    // ~Warning~ You must get your own API Keys for non-demo purposes.
+    // ~Warning~ This document will describe where to get your API Keys.

+    var phone = PHONE({ number : '1234' });

     // As soon as the phone is ready we can make calls